Skip to content

 • Sponsor income too low.
 The U.S. sponsor must show income at or above 125% of the federal poverty guideline.
 This is the #1 reason for RFEs.

 • Marriage evidence too thin.
 USCIS wants joint financial life, not just a marriage certificate.
 Bank accounts, leases, photos, and affidavits all matter.
+See the marriage green card guide for a full evidence checklist.

 • Letting status lapse before filing AOS.
 If you fall out of status before filing I-485, you may lose the right to adjust inside the U.S.